-Professor Busch teaches the MESAAS core course Asian Humanities, as well as a range of topics in Indian literature and cultural history, including seminars on Mughal India and India's court cultures.
+Professor Busch teaches the MESAAS core course Asian Humanities, History of South Asia I, as well as seminars on Mughal India and India's court cultures.
 At least once per year she offers an in-depth Hindi literature class known as "Readings in Hindi," which is open to any undergraduate or graduate student with a minimum of two years of exposure to the language (or permission of the instructor).
 The themes vary each time.
-A sampling of readings (interested students can click on the links and even download many of the materials) is available here..
+A sampling of readings (interested students can click on the links and even download many of the materials) is available here.

 (2011) Hindi Literary Beginnings.
 In South Asian Texts in History, edited by Whitney Cox, Yigal Bronner, and Lawrence McCrea.
 Ann Arbor: Association for Asian Studies.
-Read this article here
+Read this article here.

 (2010) "Hidden in Plain View: Brajbhasha Poets at the Mughal Court."
 Modern Asian Studies 44 (2), pp. 267-309.
 Read this article here.

 (2009) "Braj beyond Braj: Classical Hindi in the Mughal World."
 IIC Occasional Publications (12), pp. 1-33.
-Read this article here
+Read this article here.

 (2006) "Questioning the Tropes about 'Bhakti' and 'Riti'" in Hindi Literary Historiography.
-In Bhakti in Current Research, ed.
-Monika Horstmann.
+In Bhakti in Current Research, edited by Monika Horstmann.
 Delhi: Manohar, pp. 33-47.
 Read this article here.

 (2005) "Literary Responses to the Mughal Imperium: the Historical Poems of Kesavdas."
 South Asia Research 25(1), pp. 31-54.
 Read this article here.

 (2004) "The Anxiety of Innovation: The Practice of Literary Science in the Hindi Riti Tradition."
-Comparative Studies of South Asia, Africa and the Middle East 24 (2), pp. 45-59 Read this article here.
+Comparative Studies of South Asia, Africa and the Middle East 24 (2), pp. 45-59.
+Read this article here.

-Allison Busch's translations of Urdu fiction and Hindi criticism are available in Nationalism in the Vernacular: Hindi, Urdu, and the Literature of Indian Freedom, ed.
-Shobna Nijhawan.
+Allison Busch's translations of an early Urdu short story by Premchand and an excerpt from Miśrabandhuvinod, pioneering Hindi literary criticism by the Mishra brothers, are available in Nationalism in the Vernacular: Hindi, Urdu, and the Literature of Indian Freedom, edited by Shobna Nijhawan (Ranikhet: Permanent Black, 2010).
 Some details are available here.